TheMohawkNinja/rpgsh/README.md

 ## Configuration

-When `rpgsh` first runs, it will create a `.config` file at `~/.rpgsh/.config`.
+When `rpgsh` first runs, it will create a `config` file at `~/.rpgsh/config`.
 This will contain some settings that change how `rpgsh` acts during runtime.
 Comments are designated by a `#` which explain what a given setting does.

+## Templates

+Since `rpgsh` is designed as a general-purpose platform for table-top RPGs, it uses template files to determine things like character attributes, the currency used by the game, and so forth.
+These can be found in `~/.rpgsh/templates/` and must obey the following rules:

+ - The name of the template file should be a shorthand for the name of the game it is acting as a template for (e.g. "dnd5e" as the name of the template file for "Dungeons and Dragons, 5th Edition").
+This is because that name will need to be referenced by the user during actions like new character creation, or when specifying the `default_game` value in `/.rpgsh/config`.
+ - The file must follow the below format for each line (please see one of the templates that come default with `rpgsh` for a working example):
+   - [Object Type]::[Name]::[Value]

 ## Current programs